-Refer to the oil spill containment and recovery manuals for the Oil Spill Co-Op area where the spill is located.
+Refer to the WCSS Manual for the Oil Spill COOP Area where the spill is located.
 These manuals contain information regarding equipment, contact lists, control points and information on cleanup and recovery procedures.
 The manuals are located in each district office.
-A generic Spill Contingency Manual and equipment locations can be found at: REDACTED
+The website for WCSS is: www.wcss.ab.ca